Unik-lif/course_notes/6.s081/labs/lab3.md

     panic("walk");

   for(int level = 2; level > 0; level--) {
+    // pagetable => some level of pagetable.
+    // always change pagetable, this one got 512 entries, but to reduce the memory we should allocate
+    // use the dynamic way to allocate the memory.

-    pte_t *pte = &pagetable[PX(level, va)];
+    // get the offset value from va. pte_t *pte = &pagetable[PX(level, va)];
-    if(*pte & PTE_V) {
+    // have the entry, and the page table entry is also valid. if(*pte & PTE_V) {
-      pagetable = (pagetable_t)PTE2PA(*pte);
+      // get the physical address of next level of pagetable. pagetable = (pagetable_t)PTE2PA(*pte);
     } else {
+      // not exist. or not valid.
       if(!alloc || (pagetable = (pde_t*)kalloc()) == 0)
         return 0;
       memset(pagetable, 0, PGSIZE);
       *pte = PA2PTE(pagetable) | PTE_V;
     }
   }
-  return &pagetable[PX(0, va)];
+  // get the ultimate pte address, level is equal to 0 now. return &pagetable[PX(0, va)];
 }
 ```